 Last spring, we wrote about the Solartab, a Kickstarter project aiming to produce a solar panel to charge tablets and smartphones.
 It was successfully funded, but the initial delivery target of July flew past without product.
 Luckily, after a second-gen redesign to work around production challenges, the Solartab is shipping.

 If you’re slated to receive one as a Kickstarter backer, it should ship very soon.
-And if you missed the boat, you can pre-order one of a limited quantity of available first-run units for US$129.
+And if you missed the boat, you can pre-order one of a limited quantity of available first-run units for US$129 for UK/EU residents.
 It’s listed as shipping this month, so within weeks you could have your hands on a tablet-sized solar panel for powering your portable devices.

 Avengers trailer redone with Lego